What to Do on Your Trip to Dominica, the Caribbean’s Wildest Island

 After Hurricane Maria devastated the island in 2017, Dominica has rebuilt with a focus on sustainability and luxury eco-properties, hoping to revamp its sluggish tourism.
 Home to the island’s first wind turbine, Rosalie Bay Eco Resort reopens this February 2020.
 Made entirely of sustainably sourced Guyanese hardwood, the boutique Secret Bay property reopened late 2018.
 And 2019’s biggest opening was right next to Cabrits National Park, where the 151-room Cabrits Resort & Spa Kempinski Dominica (with solar panels and a grey water system) debuted as Dominica’s first true five-star hotel.

 More new luxury properties are on the horizon, including the Anichi Resort & Spa from Marriott in 2020.
-Now’s the time to visit Dominica before the rest of the world shows up -- which is why we’ve named it one of our 20 Best Places for a Big Trip in 2020.
+Now’s the time to visit Dominica before the rest of the world shows up -- which is why we’ve named it one of our 20 Places We're Dreaming About in 2020.
 Here are some of the best things to do while you’re there.

 If you arrive on one of the few morning flights, head into Roseau to check out town and grab lunch at the The Great Old House, with delicious island dishes that might include octopus ceviche or curry goat.
 Or, hop on an afternoon whale watching tour to spot resident pods of sperm whales, maybe even passing humpbacks and dolphins.
 Whale sightings are most common between November and March, but the cetaceans can be seen year-round in clear waters around the island.